limzhiweieugene/bilabot/README.md

-# Bilabot
+# Bilabot: Testing a Recurrent Neural Network on an Ambassador's Speeches and Writings
-Testing torch-rnn on the writings of an ambassador.
-Only public domain texts, of course.
+In Fall semester of 2016, I was introduced to the [unreasonable effectiveness of recurrent neural networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 # torch-rnn
 torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level